chazkii/chromewhip/README.md

 to track the progress towards **beta**.
 For now, the required milestone can be summarised as **implementing the entire Splash API**.

+### Python 3.6 asyncio driver for Chrome devtools protocol

+Chromewhip communicates with the Chrome process with our own asyncio driver.

+* Typed Python bindings for devtools protocol through templated generation - get autocomplete with your code editor.
+* Can bind events to concurrent commands

 ## Deploying with Docker

 ```